NEW YORK’S MOST EXPERT SEO SERVICES

 Expect your SEO to be able to integrate with your other marketing teams and with your developers.
 SEO is completely holistic, so your consultant needs to know what he or she is doing with both other channels and with tech.

 Expect to learn about SEO from your SEO.
 You want to have consistent and clear communication between consultant and client, and you want your SEO to be able to explain strategy and implementation well enough that you learn about search engine optimization in the process.

 Finally and ultimately, you should expect to see positive changes to your bottom line.
 This could mean your lifetime value is increasing while customer acquisition cost is decreasing; or it could mean you’re seeing more profit from ad revenue.
 Either way, it’s important to look for a positive ROI in your marketing efforts.

 So how much should a business or individual pay for these services?

 This depends on the level of experience of your consultant and the scope of what you want done.

 A single deliverable could be anywhere from $1,000 to $5,000 and an average hourly rate could be $75-150.
 A high end hourly rate may be $200-400 and may be offered if the consultant or agency is super experienced (efficient and knowledgeable) and/or reputable.
 It’s important to analyze your budget and needs and talk this through with the person you’re considering.

 Also understand that costs will rise or decrease depending on what’s been done already, SEO software costs, the competitive environment of your niche, and the level of experience that your team members have.
 There are many factors to take into consideration here.

 Need Some Help with Your SEO?

-So now that you know what to look for in an SEO, take the next step: analyze my experience and decide if we can help you:
+So now that you know what to look for in an SEO, take the next step: analyze our experience and decide if we can help you: